OpsMx/standard-isd-gitops/upgrade/README.md

 ## Common Steps
 Upgrade sequence: (3.12 to 4.0.3)
-1. Ensure that "default" account is configured to deploy to the ISD namespace (e.g. oes)
+1. Ensure that "default" account is configured to deploy to the ISD namespace (e.g. opsmx-isd)
 2. If you have modified "sampleapp" or "opsmx-gitops" applications, please backup them up using "syncToGit" pipeline opsmx-gitops application.
 3. Copy the bom from standard-isd-gitops.git to the gitops-repo